 If you’re close enough to any metal going into the earth, such as the exterior of the pedestal power box or a metal water pipe, poke it firmly with the sharp tip of the black probe.
 You’ll need to punch through any rust or paint, so an exterior bolt or machine screw is usually a good choice.
 Now without touching the body of your RV with your hand, poke the skin of your RV with the sharp tip of the red probe.
 Again, this needs to make connection to the metal skin of your RV, so if you want to avoid making little holes in your paint job pick a spot like the trailer hitch or a chrome door knob.

 Next, while both probes are making contact you should read very close to 0 (zero) volts.
-The National Electrical Code allows up to 3 volts on the ground wire compared to earth ground, so 1 to 2 volts is safe.
+The National Electrical Code allows up to 3 volts between the ground and neutral conductors, and there can always be a few volts between neutral and actual earth ground, so up to 3 volts or so under load is expected and safe.
 If, however, you read 10 volts, 50 volts or 120 volts, that’s the time to back away from the RV, turn off the circuit breaker, pull the power plug and immediately get the campsite electrician to find out what’s wrong.
 If he tells you that 50 volts on the skin of your RV is fine, demand your money back, break camp and get out of there.
 Do not let your family or pets enter an RV with a Hot-Skin condition.
 Also, it’s a good idea to alert your local RV association that a campground has a dangerous power condition.
 That way you help the next RVer, too.

 Using a non-contact tester